nubbsterr/ELK-SIEM-Setup/README.md

 This guide is aimed to be very step-by-step oriented; my goal is to guide you through everything as well as I can.
 If you do have questions, feel free to message me on Discord (nubbieeee) or email me (sherm5344@gmail.com)!
 Also massive shoutout to [crin](https://www.youtube.com/@basedtutorials/videos) for getting <strong>me</strong> properly started in cybersec.
 Without him, I would probably be aimlessly doing programming projects or frying my ESP32.

 Big thanks to the following people as well:
-- `UncleFrikus` for also helping me both test my guide but also troubleshoot issues along the way :)
-- `Lavender 💜` for a lot of red team knowledge behind the scenes regarding C2s and maldev.
+- Lavender 💜 for a lot of red team knowledge behind the scenes regarding C2s and maldev.
-- `Chroma` for also assisting me in red team but more so in blue team with understanding SOC; you helped me lots with this project with constructing the incidents.
+- Chroma for also assisting me in red team but more so in blue team with understanding SOC; you helped me lots with this project with constructing the incidents.
-- `Eurofighter` for loads of red team knowledge, mainly having to do with maldev.
+- Eurofighter for loads of red team knowledge, mainly having to do with maldev.
 You are the reason why I got into researching red team!!

 # Some Tips Before Diving In
 Please check out the <strong>[Sources section](#sources)</strong> of this guide for any important documentation as needed.
 Other bits of documentation are hyperlinked throughout the guide and are optional to read but highly recommended for your own understanding.